p1n9d3v/dotfiles/README.md

 - [hammerspoon](https://www.hammerspoon.org/) : A powerful automation tool for macOS using Lua scripting.
 - [posting](https://posting.sh/) : The API client app in terminal.
 - [Claude](https://www.claude.ai/) : Claude is an AI-powered chatbot that can help you write better emails, reports, and documentation.
+- [OrbStack](https://www.orbstack.dev/) : is the fast, light, and easy way to run Docker containers

 ## Package Managers